bmoren/p5.collide2D/README.md

 #### A 2d collision detection library for p5.js
 p5.collide2D provides tools for calculating collision detection for 2D geometry with p5.js.<br>
-p5.collide2D contains some versions of, and references to, the functions in [Jeffrey Thompson's Collision Detection Book](http://www.jeffreythompson.org/collision-detection/)
+p5.collide2D contains some versions of, and references to, the functions in [Jeffrey Thompson's Collision Detection Book](http://www.jeffreythompson.org/collision-detection/).
+His code is [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), so, this is too!

 [How to Add a library to your p5.js sketch](https://github.com/processing/p5.js/wiki/Libraries#adding-a-library-to-your-project)